 Defending Against Murder/Homicide Charges in Virginia

 Homicide is one of the most serious criminal offenses in the state of Virginia.
 A murder conviction can result in the death penalty, meaning that your life may be literally at stake.
 It can be easy to feel hopeless when accused of murder or homicide, but you do not have to face these charges alone.
-A Manassas homicide attorney at Dischley Law, PLLC, can leverage our over 30 years of legal experience to vigorously defend you and seek the best possible outcome.
+A Manassas homicide lawyer at Dischley Law, PLLC, can leverage our over 30 years of legal experience to vigorously defend you and seek the best possible outcome.

 What Is Homicide?

 The term “homicide” refers to any instance where a person kills someone else.
 Both “murder” and “manslaughter” are types of homicide, but there is an important distinction between the two crimes.
 Murder involves the intentional killing of someone, while manslaughter is unintentional.

 What Is the Difference Between Murder and Manslaughter?